 Don't Fill The Invisble Moat

 Although splash blocks installed under your downspouts can help prevent localized erosion, they do not provide protection against basement flooding.
 Moreover, the excess water from the downspouts can accumulate in the loosely-compacted soil surrounding your home, essentially filling the moat with water.

 This condition will cause the soil to settle, leading to an increased workload for your underground drainage system and sump pump.
 Over time, the excessive water can saturate and weaken the soil that supports your home, compromising its stability.
 It’s important to keep in mind that when your home was built, the foundation was placed on solid soil to ensure its structural integrity.

-So how do we protect your homes foundation?
-Ditch the splash blocks and install downspout drains that will channel water beyond the over-dig area around your home, usually six to ten feet.
+So how do we protect your home’s foundation?
+Start by ditching the splash blocks and install downspout drains that channel water away from the foundation well past the over-dig area around your home, usually six to ten feet.

 Downspout extensions can be a quick fix but are susceptible to damage by lawn maintenance equipment and they certainly lack curb appeal.

 A better solution is to install an underground flexible corrugated drain pipe (pictured) or ridged plastic drain pipes.
 A good landscaper can handle this for you in a day or two.

 Channeling water away from your home’s foundation is a big step to preserving the structural integrity of your home for years to come.